ourzora/mint-page-template/contracts/README.md

 npx hardhat verify "0x6969B2315678afecb367f032d93F642f64186969" --network rinkeby
 ```

-Once this has completed, you can view your contract, including all of the source code, and test out the methods (as long as you are using the same rinkeby wallet which deployed the contract - the one matching the rinkeby private key you are using inside your .env file).
+Once this has completed, you can view your contract, including all of the source code, and test out all the methods (any admin-only methods will require using the same rinkeby wallet address which deployed the contract - the one matching the rinkeby private key you are using inside your .env file - or used through frame.sh).

+You can also update the `NEXT_PUBLIC_CONTRACT_ADDRESS=` in your main frontend app `.env.local` file and test your site using the deployed contract on rinkeby directly.